jharwell/sierra/docs/src/user-guide/examples.rst

    --scenario=LowBlockCount.10x10x2 \
    --batch-criteria population_size.Log64

-This requests 10 nodes with 6 tasks and 4 CPUs per task (24 cores per node, 240 total). ``--physics-n-engines`` is not passed — SIERRA computes it from the SLURM parameters.
+This requests 10 nodes with 6 tasks and 4 CPUs per task (24 cores per node, 240 total). :ref:`--physics-n-engines<src/reference/cli:sierra-cli---physics-n-engines>` is not passed — SIERRA computes it from the SLURM parameters.
 SIERRA runs simulations 6 at a time per node (up to 60 concurrently); all 96 runs for each experiment complete before the next experiment begins.
 Each simulation runs for 10,000 seconds in the same scenario as the basic example above.

-:envvar:`LD_LIBRARY_PATH` does not need to appear in ``PARALLEL`` here — the ``hpc.slurm`` plugin exports it automatically alongside :envvar:`PATH` and :envvar:`PYTHONPATH`.
+:envvar:`LD_LIBRARY_PATH` does not need to appear in :envvar:`PARALLEL` here — the ``hpc.slurm`` plugin exports it automatically alongside :envvar:`PATH` and :envvar:`PYTHONPATH`.
 Only :envvar:`ARGOS_PLUGIN_PATH` needs to be forwarded explicitly because it is project-specific.